tristann9/db-backup/README.md

 s3backup backup
 ```

-Prepare a full backup restore from S3 Bucket from desired date in format 'YYYYMMDD'.
+Prepare a full backup restore from S3 Bucket.
+If the backup path is specified then that file is downloaded else the latest backup is downloaded.
 This will leave a restore ready to run *innobackupex --move-back DIR*

 ```
 s3backup restore <backup-path>